PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 #.
 Sign in to your PPMS with your admin or Super User account.
 #.
 Click on the menu button on the top left.
 #.
-Click on the Websites position.
+Click on the "Websites" position.
 #.
 Choose the website for which you want to implement a tracking code.
 #.
-Select the Installation tab.
+Select the "Installation" tab.
 #.
-The tracking code snippet for your website is displayed under the Website code for asynchronous tags or Website code for synchronous tags.
+The tracking code snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".

 Installing tracking code via code snippet.